 Addiction was seen as a moral shortcoming in the past.
 It meant that an individual had no self-control or was a “weak” or “bad” person if he/she took to drugs or alcohol.
 This was a good excuse for insurance companies to avoid giving coverage for any kind of rehabilitation or addiction treatment.
 But Obamacare changed that.
 It recognized that substance abuse is actually a ‘disease’ and like any other illness, it also needs proper treatment.
 Hence, all health insurance agencies were mandated to provide coverage for substance abuse and mental health treatments under the ACA.

 - A new setting for treating substance abuse

-The ACA also ensured that individuals suffering from substance abuse problems who have recently acquired coverage receive certain key benefits-change of treatment and access to behavioral health improvement services.
+The ACA also ensured that individuals suffering from pain pill addiction and substance abuse problems who have recently acquired coverage receive certain key benefits-change of treatment and access to behavioral health improvement services.
 In 2014, the act laid down ten compulsory “essential health benefits” or EHBs and substance abuse treatments were listed as one of the essential benefit categories.

 - Expansion of private insurance and Medicaid

 The individual mandate was the most significant provision of the ACA.
 The ACA created Affordable Insurance Marketplaces or Exchanges while subsidizing individual coverage bought through these exchanges for a certain category of individuals (earning up to 400% of FPL or Federal Poverty Level)

 Obamacare had a significant impact on numerous aspects of addiction treatment.
 The law affected several categories of people including the payers, providers, and clients.
 New care systems were experienced by providers and clients while payers had to come up with different ways of providing affordable, high-quality care.
 The focus of the ACA for addiction treatment was to offer coordinated and holistic care and develop a network of providers while making use of result-oriented payments for maximum accountability.